zepben/ewb-sdk-jvm/CONTRIBUTING.md

 NOTE: Do not update the StupidlyLargeNetwork file, this will be phased out.

 1. *ServiceComparator(s) updated and tested.
 1. Exhaustive when functions in *ServiceUtils updated if a new class is added.
+Update *ServiceUtilsTest to match.
 1. Release notes updated.